amwong/dotfiles/rbac_doc.md

 - **\_member\_** allows the user to use the resources (like instances and volumes) that are allocated for the project.
 - **heat_stack_owner** allows the user to create heat stacks in the project.

-With your IBM Cloud OpenStack Services installation you receive one user with Cloud_Admin privileges who can create other users.
+With your IBM Cloud OpenStack Services installation you receive one user with cloud_admin privileges who can create other users.

 Note that cloud_admin privileges for project resources are not automatically extended to newly created projects.
 You must manually add cloud_admin privileges to any new projects.
 You might prefer that the project_admin has control of the project resources instead of the cloud_admin.
 This means that the cloud_admin cannot view or manage the project resources such as instances and volumes.
 If you want the cloud_admin to have privileges for user-defined projects, you should assign the cloud_admin role under that project using the dashboard or the REST API.